ruptz/Rup-Delivery/README.md

 ## Installation

-2. Clone or download the Rup-Delivery repository.
+1. Clone or download the Rup-Delivery repository.
-3. Place the script files in the appropriate server resource directory.
+2. Place the script files in the appropriate server resource directory.
-4. Update the `config.lua` file to configure payout ranges and framework preferences.
+3. Update the `config.lua` file to configure payout ranges and framework preferences.
-5. Ensure that the necessary dependencies (`qb-core` or `ESX`) are installed and configured properly.
+4. Ensure that the necessary dependencies (`qb-core` or `ESX`) are installed and configured properly.
-6. Ensure Rup-Delivery resource in your server.cfg file.
+5. Ensure Rup-Delivery resource in your server.cfg file.
-7. Restart or start your FiveM server.
+6. Restart or start your FiveM server.

 ## Usage

-- Players can gp on duty to start their delivery job.
+- Players can go on duty to start their delivery job.
-- Once on duty, they can complete deliveries, which when delivring packages they recieve a payout.
+- Once on duty, they can complete deliveries, which when delivering packages they receive a payout.
 - Payouts are randomized based on configured payout ranges and added to the player's bank account.

 ## Configuration